FAQs about the DP open book exam pilots

 Will students be able to create typed resources for their pilot subject?

 This is only applicable for the DP Economic pilot, and teachers will be provided with templates and guidance on what is allowed.
-Students and teacher may agree to allow using a typed version of their resources in the exam considering access and inclusion, as long as the resource abides by the specified guidelines on what is allowed.
+Students and teachers may agree to allow using a typed version of their resources in the exam considering access and inclusion, as long as the resource abides by the specified guidelines on what is allowed.